brooklynrail/brooklynrail-platform/content/events/2020/08/jumaane-williams-with-bryan-doerries.md

 ---
 title: Jumaane Williams with Bryan Doerries and Phong Bui
-summary: "New York City Public Advocate, Jumaane Williams will be in conversation with Bryan Doerries. "
+summary: New York City Public Advocate, Jumaane Williams will be in conversation with writer, director, and translator, Bryan Doerries and publisher and Artistic Director of the Rail, Phong Bui.
+We will conclude with a poetry reading from Nada Gordon
 people:
   - person: jumaane-williams
     event_bio: Jumaane D. Williams has served as the New York City Public Advocate